Petuntse

 It was, and to some extent continues to be, an important raw material for porcelain.
 The name Pottery stone is now used.
-The alternative name of Porcelain stone is occassionlly used.
+The alternative name of Porcelain stone is occasionally used.

 According to one source, it is mixed with kaolin in proportions varying according to the grade of porcelain to be produced; equal quantities for the best and two thirds petuntse to one third kaolin for everyday ware.
 There were large deposits of high-quality stone in Jiangxi province in south-eastern China, which became a centre for porcelain production, especially in Jingdezhen ware.

 Non-Chinese pottery stones

 Similar material is found, and used, in Japan, Korea and Thailand.

 China stone, which is found uniquely in southwestern England, shares some similarities to Asian pottery stones, although there are differences in mineralogy.
 Relatively similar material to China stone has been mined, and exported to England for ceramics use, in the Isle of Man and Jersey.